juneyoon/juneyoon.github.io/pages/about.md

 permalink: /about
 ---

-# Mind teller
+# About

-This is a personal portfolio blog that mostly mobile apps are introduced.
+Mind teller provides positive advice tailored to topics such as today’s word, love, wealth, and work.
+In addition, we provide a virtual gallery-like resting place for busy people by providing various images according to the topic.